 So, without further delay, and with Black Friday right around the corner, we should probably get started with our list of the best 65-inch TVs you can buy today.
 Every TV on this list has passed our rigorous testing, truly earning their spot above the myriad of other TV’s that tried to make it.
 Every display here will completely change the way you look at your living room.

 1. The Best 65-inch TV of 2017: LG OLED65C7

 Stunning pictures at an affordable price puts OLED back on top

 Screen size: 65-inch | Tuner: Freeview Play | Resolution: 3840 x 2160 | Panel technology: OLED | Smart TV: webOS 3.5 | Curved: No | Dimensions: 57.2 x 34.4 x 8.5 inches (W x H x D)

-There are other OLEDs worth considering this year (see: Sony's A1E OLED or LG's B7 and W7) but we considering just how much LG's OLED C7 offers for its price, there's just no panel from 2017 that beats it.
+There are other OLEDs worth considering this year (see: Sony's A1E OLED or LG's B7 and W7) but when you sit down and think about just how much LG's OLED C7 offers for its price, there's just no TV this year that even comes close.

 2. The best mid-range 65-inch TV: Sony XBR-65X900E

 Sleek, capable and almost what we'd consider affordable